StydeNet/html/docs/field-builder.md

 As you can see, the configuration for this is theme specific, as each CSS framework have different specifications.

-Of course, you'd only have to worry for the theme you actually need, so if you don't plan to use Bootstrap, you can erase/skip the Bootstrap configuration.
+Note: you'd only have to worry for the theme you actually need, so if you don't plan to use Bootstrap, you can erase/skip the Bootstrap configuration.

 ###Customize for a particular field